Techtonica/curriculum/career/networking-career.md

 Extroverted?
 Challenge yourself by going to in-person events and spending no longer than 30 seconds talking to each person.
 Set a new record for yourself each time you attend an event.

+### Make your own networking plan for the next 6 months

+The important thing about networking is that you do a little something to grow your reach every week.
+Using what you now know, and what you know you need to practice make a 6 month plan.
+[Here is an example](https://docs.google.com/document/d/1FCIN9NV03wDSfXj9TOBbZZI_S-hkDeLhhyfMgqwm0z0) you can copy and work off of.

 ### Check for Understanding

 Find a partner and discuss the following: